Shadows / Blender

 PCF

+Stands for Percentage Closer Filtering.
+Uses multiple shadow map lookups for smoothed shadow rendering.
+Average quality and performance.
 Uses pseudorandom Poisson Disk Sampling to eliminate shadow pixelation for PCF shadows.
 This was made the default setting because it corresponds the most to what you see in the 3D editor viewport.
-The performance is comparable to PCF (Bilinear) algorithm or better.

-Example of poisson shadows
+Example of PCF poisson shadows

 ESM

 Stands for Exponential Shadow Maps.
 Shadows are smoothest but light leaks are possible.
 Use ESM Bias setting on lights to remove light leaks artefacts.
-The performance is comparable to PCF (Bilinear) algorithm.
+The performance is comparable to PCF algorithm.
 ESM shadows can be particularly tricky to set up, therefore see ESM-related issues in the Troubleshooting section.

 Example of ESM shadows